The Adobe Media Encoder is a video rendering application that comes bundled with

 The Adobe Media Encoder software is available as part of Creative Cloud.
 This simple-to-use tool supports many different video, audio, and image formats as inputs, including MP3, AAC, JPEG, FLV, MPEG-4 AVC/H.264, Sony XAVC/XDCAM EX, Fujifilm HD and Apple ProRes.

 It also supports various output file formats like H.264 and WebP to help you distribute your content across multiple channels for viewing on any device.

 What Is The Adobe Media Encoder Used For?

 Adobe Media Encoder is an application that compresses videos and audio files.
-This is a tool that has been used since the 1990s when it came out by Adobe.
+It was introduced by Adobe in the 1990s.

 The file can be compressed in different formats and there are many different settings you can use to control the compression level.